 Given the fact that there isn’t a lot of research on frozen shoulder compared to other conditions, there are still a lot of questions that one may have: Can I get it in my other shoulder?
 Is frozen shoulder caused by a virus?
+Is there a hereditary factor?
 If one or both my parents had frozen shoulder, does that mean I’m at risk of getting it?

 Is frozen shoulder hereditary?